-Festival in the Pines is proud to host the first-annual "Abra Auto Body & Glass Classic Car Show" on Sunday in Carson Park.
-Those interested in participating can register by entering the park anytime after 8am at the upper gates, near the Paul Bunyan Camp and Chippewa Valley Museum.
-Volunteers will direct the owners of Classic Cars through the outer rim of the park to the venue, which will be located next to the Gordy's County Market Showcase Stage and Eau Claire City/County Tavern League beer tent.
+Festival in the Pines is proud to sponsor the 2nd Annual ABRA Auto Body & Glass Classic Car Show on Sunday, August 28th.
+Those interested in entering their classic car can register by entering the park anytime after 8:30am at the upper gates, near the entrance to the Paul Bunyan Logging Camp and Chippewa Valley Museum.
+Volunteers will direct the owners of the classic cars through the outer rim of the park to the venue, which will be located next to the Gordy's Showcase Stage and Eau Claire City/County Tavern League beer pavilion.

-The entry fee is $6 per person.
-Prizes and trophies will be presented on Sunday at approximately 3pm.
+No entry fee is required for classic car owners, however those traveling with the owners will need to pay the $6 entry fee.
+Prizes and trophies will be presented at approximately 3pm.

 Gordy's County Market Shop N' Drop

 We don’t have shopping carts at Festival in the Pines, but we do have the Gordy's Shop ‘N Drop.
 This tent, which is staffed by area Girl Scouts, will hold on to your merchandise while you continue your shopping expedition.
 Similar to a coat-check counter, customers will be provided a ticket that can be turned in upon leaving the Festival.
 Donations to the Traveling Interest Group, a group of junior high and high school Girl Scouts, will be used to help offset the cost of taking a trip to further their scouting education.

 Free Petting Zoo - Sat & Sun: 11 AM-3 PM